hkravi18/ATG-API/README.md

 ### Password

 - **POST /api/password/forget**
-  - Description: To generate token for password resetting.
+  - Description: To generate token for password resetting and sending the mail.

 - **POST /api/password/reset**
   - Description: To reset the password after verifying the token.

 ## Backend
-Router are created for authentication.
+- Router are created for authentication.
-Controllers are created for handling routes of these routers.
+- Controllers are created for handling routes of these routers.
-Bcrypt is used to encrypt the passwords before saving to the database.
+- Bcrypt is used to encrypt the passwords before saving to the database.
-JWT is used to authenticate the user
+- JWT is used to authenticate the user
+- Nodemailer is used to send a resetting password email (currently restricted to google email accounts only).

 ## Database